-- Actuate key/push button start switch to crank the engine through one start cycle, which will distribute the storage seal throughout the cylinders. - · Install the spark plugs.
+- Actuate key/push button start switch to crank the engine through one start cycle, which will distribute the storage seal throughout the cylinders. - Install spark plugs and pencil coils.

 Gearcase

 Drain and refill the gearcase lubricant (refer to Gearcase Lubrication).